quartx-analytics/calllogger/README.rst

     sudo mkdir -p /etc/xdg/quartx
     sudo curl https://raw.githubusercontent.com/quartx-software/quartx-call-logger/master/quartx_call_logger/data/default.yml > /etc/xdg/quartx/call-logger.yml

-At the moment only one setting is required to be set by the user, that is the ``token``.
+Currently the only required settings is the ``token``.
 The token is the authentication key used to authenticate the user and identify who the call logs belong to.
 Contact Quartx Call Monitoring for the token key.
 ::

     sudo nano /etc/xdg/quartx/call-logger.yml